 Growing condition and care are simple, anywhere out of the full sun, not fussy about soil, fertiliser or water, but will do better if treated well.

-Although the tough Aspidistra will grow in poor conditions, it will look a lot better and put on more growth in good conditions.
+Although this tough plant will grow in poor conditions, it will look a lot better and put on more growth in good conditions.
 As it is a slow grower we suggest a little extra care.